-With a catchy name like Dragon-Tiger Mountain (龙虎山), you would expect a historical Daoist site like Longhu Shan to be pretty popular.
-This is, after all, where the nonbeliever Marshal Hong (“you Daoists are always making up stories to make a penny off the common folk”) accidentally set free the 108 demons in the 14th-century classic Outlaws of the Marsh.
+With a catchy name like Dragon-Tiger Mountain (龙虎山), you would expect the historical Daoist site Longhu Shan to be pretty popular.
+This is, after all, where the nonbeliever Marshal Hong (“you Daoists are always inventing stories to make a penny off the common folk”) accidentally set free 108 demons in the classic The Water Margin.
 This is also where the founder of religious Daoism (Zhang Daoling) is said to have attained the Dao in the 2nd century CE.
 Those are pretty major cultural markers, even if you don’t care a whit about Chinese history.

-On my own trip here earlier this June, I started out by visiting the main remaining temple, the Residence of the Celestial Masters (天师府).
+On my own trip here, I started out by visiting the only original temple, the Residence of the Celestial Masters (天师府).
 This was once the center of the Daoist Zhengyi sect, which claimed to represent the teachings of religious Daoism’s founder, Zhang Daoling (34–156).
-Together with the Quanzhen sect, Zhengyi Daoism was one of the most prominent schools of Taoism in late imperial China.
+Together with the Quanzhen sect, Zhengyi Daoism was one of the most prominent schools of Daoism in late imperial China.
 Zhengyi Daoists were active in society, selling protective talismans (still for sale) and performing religious services for the general populace.

-Now you may be tempted, like the born skeptic Marshal Hong, to say, “What a bunch of superstitious nonsense.”
+Now you may be tempted, like the born skeptic Marshal Hong, to proclaim, “What a bunch of superstitious nonsense!”
 But the great thing about the eight trigrams is that no matter how you lay out them out, you can always find a pattern of some kind.
-Anyone who has a mind for math, puzzles or Jungian archetypes can look at these for hours trying to find some sort of hidden meaning.
-(In the above case the order would look like this: ☴ ☳ ☷ ☵ ☲ ☶ ☱ ☰ Generally what people consider important is the change from a solid (yang) line to a broken (yin) line or vice versa.)
-Like the labyrinth in a medieval cathedral, this method of achieving an inner transformation is rooted in ancient myth (according to legend, the eight trigrams come from Fu Xi, who brought civilization to the Yellow River basin) and, it could be argued, represents something that is simply a fundamental part of the human psyche.
-So, ready to see where it will take you?
+Anyone who has a mind for math, patterns, and puzzles can look at these for hours trying to find some sort of hidden meaning.
+(In the above case the order would look like this: ☴ ☳ ☷ ☵ ☲ ☶ ☱ ☰.)
+Generally, what people consider important is the change from a solid (yang) line to a broken (yin) line or vice versa.
+Like the labyrinth in a medieval cathedral, this method of achieving an inner transformation is rooted both in inner contemplation and ancient myth.

-How to get here: Longhu Shan is located outside the city of Yingtan (鹰潭) in Jiangxi province and is served by two express trains a day from Shanghai South (4.5 hours).
-A bus runs from in front of the train station to directly to Longhu Shan.
+How to get here: Longhu Shan is located outside the city of Yingtan (鹰潭) in Jiangxi province and is served by daily express trains from Shanghai South.
+A bus runs from in front of the train station to Longhu Shan.